 Having generated the app-specific password for the third-party app of interest, you must now use this specific password to grant the app unrestricted access to your Apple iCloud account.

-At this point, the “iCloud settings are out of date” error popup should no longer be an issue.
+At this point, the iCloud settings are out of date error popup should no longer be an issue.

-Note: If for any reason, you change the primary password of your Apple ID account, all you generated app-specific passwords will be revoked and you will be required to create a new one for any non-Apple app you want to grant access to your account.
+You will be required to create a new one for any non-Apple app you want to grant access to your account.